 Engineering Solutions help to build better for wildlife

 Getting fish past dams that power electrical grids, under highways or around irrigation systems is no easy task.
 It requires a blend of biology, engineering and hydrology to build a passage that fish will swim through.
-New specialized research facilities at the Bozeman Fish Technology Center are helping researchers develop engineering design criteria to ensure the fish have a smooth ride.

 Today there are 18 national fish hatcheries in operation that are more than a century old.
 Here are a few of our hundred-year-old hatcheries that are still paving the way for conservation today!
 Learn more »